Everytime It Rains

-Originally written for Annie Lennox, "Everytime It Rains" is the fourth single released from Swedish band Ace of Base's album Flowers in the UK, featured on a re-release of the album.
-The song was written by Rick Nowels, Billy Steinberg and Maria Vidal.
+"Everytime It Rains" is the fourth single released from Swedish band Ace of Base's album Flowers in the UK, featured on a re-release of the album.
+The song was written for Annie Lennox by Rick Nowels, Billy Steinberg, and Maria Vidal.
 The single peaked at number 22 in the UK in April 1999.

 It was also remixed for American audiences and promotionally released as a lead single for their Greatest Hits record in April 2000.
 The single was not released commercially in the United States.